AntonioDevi/SM3DW-Level-Editor/README.md

 # SM3DW-Level-Editor
-This is what may become a nice level editor in the future, but at the moment, it can only move and rotate objects and change some of their settings.
+This is a nice little level editor I made.
+At the moment, it can only move and rotate objects and change their settings.
+Adding/deleting objects may be added in the future.
+It can only save edited levels as byml files, you'll have to repack and compress them yourself.
+Since I can't test edits on a Wii U, some things might be broken.

 Controls are:<br>
 I,K: Rotate X<br>